Kungsleden or better known as “The King´s Trail” is one of the best hikes in Europe.

-The Kaitumjaure hut is .
-First place to stay for a day, you can go for a swim (fast shower) down at the lake, where you can also find very nice campsites.
+The Kaitumjaure hut is.
+The first place to stay for a day, you can go for a swim (fast shower) down at the lake, where you can also find very nice campsites.

 Kaitumjaure is one of the best spots to see wild Moose on the hike, and I was lucky to see two while having a lunch break.
 Unfortunately, they disappeared before I could get my camera out.

-The plateau takes another hour to cross before you reach a ridiculous and dangerous steep decent down to Teusajaure hut.
-You have to be careful here, there were two hikers staying at Teusajaure that had injured their knee during the decent.
+The plateau takes another hour to cross before you reach a ridiculous and dangerous steep descent down to Teusajaure hut.
+You have to be careful here; there were two hikers staying at Teusajaure that had injured their knee during the decent.

 There is a small wind shelter that you can stay in, about 300 meters from the shore on the other side.

 This is the last day on the Northern Part of the Kungsleden hike before being back in “Civilization.”

 Something strange has happened with my memory card, so I lost all the photos from this part of the hike.